ProteusMRIgHIFU/BabelBrain/docs/docs/Advanced/TransducerCalibration.md

 Frequency: 5.0e+5
 ```

-where `ExcelFileProfiles` is the file path of the Excel sheet with the report data, `ExcelRangeProfiles` is the Excel range of cells (including sheet name) of the acoustic profile data as detailed above, `OutputResultsPath` is the path where the calibration and some verification plots will be saved (if path doesn't exist, it will be created), `Lambda` is a regularization parameter (10$^{-4}$ should work for most transducers) and `Frequency` is the ultrasound operating frequency (be sure of specifying a frequency supported by the device).
+where `Device` is the device type to calibrate; this should match the device selected when BabelBrain was started. `ExcelFileProfiles` is the file path of the Excel sheet with the report data. `ExcelRangeProfiles` is the Excel range of cells (including sheet name) of the acoustic profile data as detailed above. `OutputResultsPath` is the path where the calibration and some verification plots will be saved (if path doesn't exist, it will be created). `Lambda` is a regularization parameter (10$^{-4}$ should work for most transducers) and `Frequency` is the ultrasound operating frequency (be sure of specifying a frequency supported by the device).

 Be sure that the `OutputResultsPath` is unique per transducer and serial number basis, in case more than one transducer of the same model is available.